lfcj/EssentialFeed/README.md

 -   Testing customer-facing strings
     -   To test the values use snapshot/screenshot tests.
     -   Test that all keys used across the project have values for each supported language.
 This is possible by accessing each bundle and treating the `.strings` files as keys-values dictionaries.

+#### 36. Decorator Pattern: Decoupling UIKit Components From Threading Details, Removing Duplication, and Implementing Cross-Cutting Concerns In a Clean & SOLID Way ✅

+-   Decoupling UIKit components (and any other client) from threading details
+    -   Decorating the behavior of objects, should make the components lighter, reduce duplication, and contribute to their open/closed nature.
+-   Removing duplication and centralizing threading logic in the composition layer
+    -   If the UI or Presentation layer dispatch UI changes in the main thread (UIKit needs it), we'd be disclosing info on how the Business happened in background threads and we do not want that.
+To avoid this, the dispatching can be moved to the composition layer and/or using a decorator.
+-   Decorator pattern: Extending behavior of individual objects without changing its implementation or subclassing (Liskov Substitution + Open/Closed Principles)
+    -   The decorator implements the protocol of the decoratee so it can be passed as if it were the decoratee itself:
+    ```
+    class Decorator: T {
+      let decoratee: T
+    }
+    extension Decorator: SomeProtocol where SomeProtocol == T {
+      func someMethodFromSomeProtocol(...) {
+        // Extra implementation details go here!
+        decoratee.someMethodFromSomeProtocol(...)
+      }
+    }
+    ```
+-   Decorator pattern: Implementing Cross-Cutting concerns (Single Responsibility Principle)
+    -   When capturing `self` inside of `async`, since it is not run immediately, the strong reference will not be deallocated when it needs to be and it can cause a memory leak => **ALWAYS WEAKIFY**.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift